prnjl10/hft-pynq-z2/README.md

 ## Project Phases

-- **Phase 1 (in progress):** Pipelined RTL decoder for the NASDAQ ITCH 5.0 market data protocol, packaged as a reusable AXI-Stream IP.
+- **Phase 1 (Completed):** Pipelined RTL decoder for the NASDAQ ITCH 5.0 market data protocol, packaged as a reusable AXI-Stream IP.
-- **Phase 2 (planned):** Hardware order book integrated with the decoder; HW-vs-SW benchmark.
+- **Phase 2 (In progress):** Hardware order book integrated with the decoder; HW-vs-SW benchmark.

 ## Repository Structure